Slice Seeding vs Hydroseeding vs Overseeding vs Sod

 Hydroseeding a liquid lawn by spraying the mixture from a hoseHydroseeding

-Hydroseeding uses a combination of seed, fertilizer, mulch, and soil amendments.
+A combination of seed, fertilizer, mulch, and soil amendments are used in hydroseeding.
 The components are mixed with water and then sprayed onto a lawn.
 It should only be used on lawns that have healthy, aerated soil, as the seeds are laid atop the soil instead of being deposited in the ground.

 Hydroseeding costs between $0.06 to $0.20 per square foot.
 The cost greatly depends on the expertise of the lawn care company you choose and the quality of the slurry mix used.